ibm-watson-data-lab/slack-analytics/slack-graph-database/README.md

     }
     ```

-* Bind the service instance to the setup scripts
+4. Bind the service instance to the setup scripts in one of the following ways:

-    * **Binding using a configuration file**
+    * **Bind using a configuration file**
-        * Locate file `vcap_services_template.json` in the `slack-graph-database` directory and rename it to `vcap_services.json`.
+        1. Locate file `vcap_services_template.json` in the `slack-graph-database` directory and rename it to `vcap_services.json`.
-        * Replace the dummy credentials with the credentials of your service instance:
+        2. Replace the dummy credentials with the credentials of your service instance:

             ```
             "..." : "...",